 What qualifies as ‘too many’ does, to some degree, depend on the age and mileage of the van in question.
 But if there’s a long list of recent repairs in the paperwork, it’s worth questioning why the current owner is selling up – could it be that they’ve decided to cut their losses and get rid of the vehicle instead of fixing persistent issues?

 Before you go to look at a vehicle, it’s worth checking the average price of the make and model you’ve chosen.
 If it looks like you’re buying at a price that’s below the market value, ask why.
 While there are instances of sellers needing to make a quick sale due to changes in their personal circumstances, it’s also possible that the van is in less than satisfactory condition, and that the seller is hoping faults will be overlooked given the cheap price.

 While some people are happy to buy a vehicle without seeing it, business owners can’t afford to take that chance.
 After all, you’ll probably be relying on your van to get your work done.
 So if a seller ‘doesn’t have time’ to meet you for an inspection, you should walk away.
 It suggests that the van is in poor condition or has technical faults that will become apparent on a test drive.

 On the whole, it’s widely considered to be safer to buy from a reputable dealership, as there’s significantly less chance of any of the above issues cropping up.
 However, it’s good to know what to check when buying a used van from a dealer too:

-With a wide range of quality used commercial vehicles for sale at our dealerships in Maidstone, Harlow and Dunstable, Vanwise Group can help you find the perfect partner for your business.
+With a wide range of quality used commercial vehicles for sale at our dealerships in Harlow and Maidstone, Vanwise Group can help you find the perfect partner for your business.
 Contact us today to book a test drive.